psychowood/Twelveish-redux/README.md

-# Twelveish - Watch face for Wear OS (Android Wear)
+# Twelveish (redux) - Watch face for Wear OS (Android Wear)

 <img src="app/src/main/ic_launcher-web.png" width="192" alt="Twelveish Watch Face for Wear OS (Android Wear) - Logo">

-Twelveish is a unique Wear OS (Android Wear) Watch Face that displays the **approximate time in words** (in multiple languages).
+Twelveish (redux) is a project to bring back to recent Wear OS (Android Wear) watches a unique Watch Face that displays the **approximate time in words** (in multiple languages).
 It also shows the exact time (digital clock) and day of the week on the top, date and battery percentage slightly below, a complication on the bottom (on all Wear OS versions and Android Wear versions 2.0 and greater).
 On top of that, Twelveish is **extremely customizable, completely free and open-source**.

 <img src="screenshots/Twelveish-1.png" width="256" alt="Twelveish Watch Face for Wear OS (Android Wear) - Screenshot1" align="left">